shoelim/shoelim.github.io/_pages/dynamai.md

   - /dynamai
 ---

 Dynamai is a fundamental machine learning (funML) research lab grounded in applied mathematics.
-We pursue research to understand and advance ML systems, closing the gap between mathematical rigor and real-world impact.
-Our main areas of interest include the foundations of **generative modeling**, **sequence modeling**, **robustness and reliability in ML**, and **ML for science**.
-We work closely with research groups and institutions around the world, partnering with leading researchers to accelerate discovery and impact.
+We prioritize addressing meaningful problems over abstract elegance, using mathematics as a tool to understand and advance ML systems while creating real-world impact.
+Our research focuses on **generative modeling**, **sequence modeling**, **robustness and reliability in ML**, and **ML for science**.
+We collaborate with research groups and institutions worldwide, partnering with leading researchers to accelerate discovery and impact.
 <br>

 ## News